A Bayesian Network View on Acoustic Model-Based Techniques for Robust Speech Recognition: Examples

 that is given in \cite{ion_novel_2008}.
-Due to the approximations in Fig.~\ref{fig:ion} a) and b), the compensation rule defined by (\ref{eqn:ion2}) exhibits the same decoupling as (\ref{eqn:hmm_totalsplit}) and can thus be carried out without modifying the underlying decoder.
-In practice, $p(\x_n)$ is modeled as separate single Gaussian density and $p(\x_n | \y_{1:N})$ as a separate Markov process -- which could again be represented in separate Bayesian networks.
+Due to the approximations in Figure~\ref{fig:ion}(a) and (b), the compensation rule defined by (\ref{eqn:ion2}) exhibits the same decoupling as (\ref{eqn:hmm_totalsplit}) and can thus be carried out without modifying the underlying decoder.
+In practice, $p(\x_n)$ may, e.g., be modeled as a separate Gaussian density and $p(\x_n | \y_{1:N})$ as a separate Markov process \cite{haeb_2011}.